mizutanilab/BluetoothDials/README.md

 <tr><td>Pin header</td><td>6p</td><td>-</td><td>1</td></tr>
 <tr><td>Case</td><td>LC135-F4-W</td><td>Takachi</td><td>1</td></tr>
 <tr><td>  or</td><td>LC165H-M4-W</td><td>Takachi</td><td>1</td></tr>
-<tr><td>Bolts & nuts</td><td>M3 x 12 mm, flat head</td><td>-</td><td>2~5</td></tr>
+<tr><td>Bolts & nuts</td><td>M3 x 12 mm, flat head</td><td>-</td><td>2~5 each</td></tr>
 <tr><td>Spacer</td><td>3 mm x 5 mm height, plastic</td><td>-</td><td>2~5</td></tr>
 <tr><td>Rubber bumpon</td><td>SJ-5312</td><td>3M</td><td>2</td></tr>
 </table>

 ## Host side coding
 The device encodes dial/button operations into ASCII characters Z/X (CCW/CW of the lower left dial), A/S (middle left), Q/W (upper left), C/V (lower right), D/F (middle right), E/R (upper right), G (lower button), and T (upper button) and transmits them through the Bluetooth interface and to the USB interface.
-These character codes can be monitored with terminal softwares or can be processed with dedicated host-side applications.
+These character codes can be monitored with terminal softwares or can be processed with any host-side applications.
 Please find a code example in files <a href="https://github.com/mizutanilab/RecView/blob/master/source/DlgDialbox.cpp">DlgDialbox.cpp</a> and <a href="https://github.com/mizutanilab/RecView/blob/master/source/MainFrm.cpp">MainFrm.cpp</a> of <a href="https://github.com/mizutanilab/RecView">RecView</a>.

 In the Bluetooth keyboard mode of the original version, the input characters come through as keyboard inputs, so they can be used as accelerator keys.
-By associating these characters with target routines, software functions are invoked by the dial/button operations.<BR>
+By associating these characters with target routines, software functions are invoked by the dial/button operations without any additional coding.<BR>

 ## Tips
 Rubber bumpons on the device back are essential.
 Without these bumpons, the device itself rotates when you rotate knobs.
 We recommend SJ-5312 bumpons of 3M.
 <IMG alt=overall src="pics/rubberBumpons.png"><BR>

 We use connector cables to wire rotary encoders.
-This is because the encoders often go wrong when we use the device on a daily basis, so we have to replace them on the spot.
+This is because the encoders often go wrong when we use the device on a daily basis.
 There would be other workarounds but this seems easiest and cheapest.
 <IMG alt=inside src="pics/inside200530.png"><BR>

 ## Variations